 3. Arch of the Sergii

 This arch was built around 27 BC to celebrate the Sergii family’s victory in the battle of Actium.
 Like the twin arches, this gate used to be part of the city walls as well.
-Now, only this arch remains as a reminder of this bygone time.
+Now, only this arch remains as a reminder of this bygone time and its rich history.

 4. Forum Square and the Temple of Augustus

-At Forum Square, you will see the Temple of Augustus which is a Roman temple built in honor of the Roman emperor Augustus.
+At Forum Square, you will see the Temple of Augustus which is a Roman temple built in honor of the Emperor Augustus who was the first Roman emperor.
 It is believed to have been built between 27 BC and 14 AD.
 You can pay a small fee to go inside the temple to see a small exhibit of ancient Roman sculptures.
 The collection is interesting, but it’s not essential to go inside if you are short on time or short of funds.
 However, it’s definitely worth the time and effort to see the beautiful facade of this temple.

 Next to the temple is Pula’s City Hall whose lovely arches are also worth seeing.
 Forum Square also has a couple of cafes and restaurants so it’s not a bad place to get a coffee while taking in an epically historic view.